strada-360/nextrip-gdds-client/README.md

 # nextrip-gdds-client
 GDDS subscriber repository that provides technical guidance to consumer data as provided by the GPS Data Distribution System (GDDS)

+# Technical Documentation

+The GDDS Client documentation is available at